ototadana/sd-face-editor/workflows/examples/README.md

 [View the workflow definition](adetailer.json)

-Please note that to use this workflow, the 'YOLO' option under "Additional components" in the Face Editor section of the "Settings" tab needs to be enabled.
+Please note that to use this workflow, the 'yolo' option under "Additional components" in the Face Editor section of the "Settings" tab needs to be enabled.

 ---